SwiftSanders/SwiftSanders/README.md

-///Add learning mediums and methods and resources to medium article and here.
+///To Add - learning channels and resources.